Skip to main content

 What the CLUE and A-PLUS databases are, how insurance companies use your claims history against you, your FCRA rights, and how to dispute inaccurate entries that can cost you coverage.

-Commercial umbrella and excess liability policies extend your coverage limits — but they are not the same thing.
-Learn the critical differences, the following form trap, drop-down coverage, self-insured retentions, and how to fight back when the umbrella carrier refuses to pay.
+Umbrella and excess policies extend limits but are not the same.
+The following form trap, drop-down coverage, SIRs, and how to fight an umbrella carrier denial.

-A comprehensive guide to the contra proferentem doctrine in California insurance law.
-Covers the two-step ambiguity analysis, key court decisions, limits of the rule, its relationship to the doctrine of reasonable expectations, and how policyholders can invoke it in coverage disputes.
+The contra proferentem doctrine in California insurance law: the two-step ambiguity analysis, key decisions, its limits, and how to invoke it in disputes.

 Coverage Disputes: Is Your Loss Covered at All?